wolf128058/ansible4offloaders/README.md

-# ansible4offloaders
+# Ansible for Offloaders
-Freifunk-Offloaders Installed by Ansible-Roles
+Freifunk-Offloaders installed by Ansible-Roles